Ant-C-tech/kottans-frontend/README.md

 #### JavaScript and the DOM - Udacity course

 - One thing that was new to me: I very liked this course.
-It helped me to uderstood more deeply Event Loop, Event Phases and .style.cssText() method.
+It helped me to understand more deeply Event Loop, Event Phases and .style.cssText() method.
 Further, I have rehearsed my knowledges about listeners and creating elements.
-- One thing that surprised me: I thought that example with setTimeout(, 0) use only for examinating of understanding Event Loop and not use in practice.
+- One thing that surprised me: I thought that example with setTimeout(, 0) is using only for examination of understanding Event Loop and not use in practice.
 - One thing I intend to use in the future: all knowledges that was received with this course are vitally important in my practice so I think I will use all of them in my projects constantly.

 <details><summary>My results</summary>